zoyakatashinskaya/battelship-student-project/README.md

 * Iterator

 ## Game flow
-Here is how the output would llok like:
+Here is how the output would look like:
 ```
 Welcome to Battleship!!!